-While India is the "undisputed BPO industry leader" and the Philippines "also holds steady in the rankings," the US and EU also boast substantial BPO capacities.
+While India is the "undisputed BPO industry leader," and the Philippines "also holds steady in the rankings," the US and EU also boast substantial BPO capacities.
 Call centers in Spain and Portugal, for instance, abound.
-While no African countries make this "top 30" list by Kearney, Nigeria definitely has the potential to break into the BPO industry given its young English-speaking population and emerging technology sector.
+While no African countries make this "top 30" list by Kearney, Nigeria definitely has the potential to break into the BPO industry given its young, well-educated, English-speaking population, and emerging technology sector.

 Whether you're a huge multinational or a garage startup, M74 will connect you with the best BPO providers in the most conducive locations to meet your unique needs, so that way you can get back to the business of actually running your business.

 Are you ready to internationalize?